shweta2592/A-B-Testing-Regression--Ecommerce-website/README.md

 <b><br>Language Used</b> : Python</br>

 <h3>Objectives</h3>
-<ul>1.Practice working on A/B testing projects and their practical difficulties
+<ul>1.Practice working on A/B testing projects and the difficulties faced
-    2.perform A/B tests and make recommendations backed by computed inferences</ul>
+    2.Perform A/B tests and make recommendations </ul>

 <h3>Steps followed </h3>
 1.<b> Data Wrangling</b>:<br>
-<ul>remove duplicates or records with missing or mismatched values</ul>
+<ul>1.Remove duplicates or records with missing or mismatched values</ul>
-<ul>handle the rows where the landing_page and group columns don't align</ul>
+<ul>2.Handle the rows where the landing_page and group columns don't align</ul>

 2.<b> Data Analytics </b>:
 <ul>Compute probabilities of converting: